etascale/argodsm/docs/tutorial.md

 case of the latter, a size of `16` will be selected, resulting in a granularity of 16*4KB=64KB.

+When running under `first-touch` or under any of the `cyclic` policies with a small granularity, you may need to increase `vm.max_map_count` significantly above the default (65536).
+If you don't know how to do this, contact your system administrator.

 | Memory Policy | ARGO_ALLOCATION_POLICY | ARGO_ALLOCATION_BLOCK_SIZE |
 |:-------------:|:----------------------:|:--------------------------:|
 | naive         |       0 (default)      |              -             |